robertmok/CakePHP/README.md

 This is a project to explore CakePHP framework which is a MVC framework.

+**Note:** The files in this repository contains only some of the essentials.
+It does not contain the entire project files.

 There are 5 pages in this project.
-These pages can be found in this directory:
+These pages can be found in this directory: **/src/Template/Pages/**

-**/src/Template/Pages/**

 ---------------------